Our Vision statement for Physical Education and Sport

-The working document below outlines our plans for spending of our PE and Sport Premium funding.
+The documents below outlines our plans for spending of our PE and Sport Premium funding.
 We will continue to focus on giving children access to high quality PE and Sport, opportunities to attend a variety of clubs, and many chances to represent the school in a variety of events and competitions.
+Clubs and events at other schools are on hold currently and will resume when appropriate.

 Evidencing the Impact of the Primary PE and Sport Premium